Skip to content

 • No Report Available

-After clicking the "Done" button, the pop-up screen will close, and you will be redirected back to the Appraisal tab.
-Your order will appear in the list within the tab, and the source and status fields will be updated automatically as your request is being processed.
+After clicking Done, the pop-up will close and you will be returned to the Appraisals tab.
+The order will appear in the list, and the source and status fields will update automatically as the request is processed.

-To view the details of the FCT Appraisal, click on the details icon located to the far right.
+To view the details of an FCT Appraisal, click the details icon at the far right of the order row.

 Here is an example of a downloaded report: